slcs-jsc/mptrac/README.md

 Additional references are collected on the [references web site](https://slcs-jsc.github.io/mptrac/references/).

-Information for developers is provided in the [doxygen manual](https://slcs-jsc.github.io/mptrac/doxygen).
+Information for developers of MPTRAC is provided in the [doxygen manual](https://slcs-jsc.github.io/mptrac/doxygen).

 ## Contributing

-We are interested in sharing MPTRAC for operational and research applications.
+We are interested in supporting operational and research applications with MPTRAC.

-You can submit bug reports or feature requests on the the [issue tracker](https://github.com/slcs-jsc/mptrac/issues).
+You can submit bug reports or feature requests on the [issue tracker](https://github.com/slcs-jsc/mptrac/issues).

 Proposed code modifications can be submitted as [pull requests](https://github.com/slcs-jsc/mptrac/pulls).